devrockstech/hugo-publish/content/docs/gha/gha-runner.md

 ## Deploy Self-Hosted Runner
 ---
+The second chart will create a Runner Scale Set.
+A Runner Scale Set is a new term that we haven't really discussed yet.
+But, it essentially stands for a bunch of GitHub Runner Pods that are grouped together and auto-scaled.
+Using the term "Scale Set" is a little dubious, in my opinion.
+Naturally, you want to compare it with the Azure VM Scale Sets that are used by Azure DevOps.
+But, rest assured, these are definitely not the same as VM Scale Sets.

+The chart also creates other things, such as roles, role bindings, and service accounts.
 Use the following command to download the GitHub Actions Runner Helm Chart in the current directory:

 ```bash